The best pH meter to test soil conditions

 View on Walmart

 This is probably the pH meter that comes to mind when you imagine pH meters in general.
 It’s handy, it’s cheap, and it’s definitely popular with your average indoor gardener.
 Don’t expect accurate readings from this device though.
 The simple, manual meter will guide you to catching major imbalances, but won’t catch subtle shifts in pH.
-Read our tips below for how to get the most accurate measurement from this tool.
+Read my tips below for how to get the most accurate measurement from this tool.

 Pros